anapsix/dynamicinfradays/user/pages/2016-boston-sponsorship/default.md

 #### Parking

 There is a parking garage connected to the venue.
+Rates are $27 for the day.

 #### Staffing suggestions